microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

   with a DNS or load-balancer flip.
 - **Step 2** removes the built-in reverse proxy from the cluster, but the cluster itself is unchanged.
-Any client regression here is easy to correlate ("the built-in proxy went away") without mixing it with the SFMC move.
+Any client regression here is easy to correlate ("the built-in reverse proxy went away") without mixing it with the SFMC move.
 - **Step 3** is the ARM-level cluster migration to SFMC.
 Because the reverse proxy is already the same package you validated in Steps 1